FastComments/fastcomments-blog/src/content/(1-24-2020) How to Make a Comment System Like Hackaday.com.md

 - inputAfterComments = Repositions the reply box to the bottom of the comment feed.
 - absoluteDates = Changes the default date format (ie, "11 Minutes Ago") to an absolute date.
 - customCSS = Custom styling

-Soon we'll be creating a UI to configure all of these and style your widget in your browser - no coding required.

 <style>
     body, .content {